JRMeyer/jrmeyer.github.io/_posts/2016-07-03-How to Add a Language to Espeak-NG.markdown

 {% endhighlight %}

 You'll find a much more detailed explaination of these files in the [official documentation][dictionary].

-### Phoneme Definition File

-Now that we have the dictionary files which can read some text and produce a phonetic transcription, we need to define what those sounds actually *sound* like.

-That is, we need to convert our transcription into an acoustic output which will actually come out our computer speakers.

-We accomplish this by creating a file which defines the acoustic output for each sound (aka for each phoneme).
-This is called the phoneme definition file.

-Here's a section of my **ph_kyrgyz** phoneme definition file which defines some of the short vowels:

-{% highlight bash %}
-josh@yoga:~/Desktop/espeak-ng/phsource$ sed -n '20,55p' ph_kyrgyz

-// ============ //
-// SHORT VOWELS //
-// ============ //

-phoneme a
-  ipa ɑ
-  vowel starttype #i endtype #i
-  length 200
-  FMT(vowel/0_3)
-endphoneme

-phoneme e
-  ipa e
-  vowel starttype #e endtype #e
-  length 170
-  FMT(vowel/e)
-endphoneme

-phoneme i
-  ipa i
-  vowel starttype #i endtype #i
-  length 170
-  IfNextVowelAppend(;)
-  FMT(vowel/i)
-endphoneme

-phoneme o
-  ipa o
-  vowel starttype #o endtype #o
-  length 200
-  FMT(vowel/o_8)
-endphoneme

-{% endhighlight %}

-More specifics about the syntax of this file can be found best explained by the [official documentation][phonemes].

 ### Editing the Master Phoneme File